Cut Out Cookie Recipe

 - The standard way to roll out sugar cookies is to use additional flour, but you can also use powdered sugar.
 The powdered sugar absorbs into the cookie while it bakes and doesn't leave any flour residue.

-- Here's our sugar cookie icing recipe for when it is decorating time!
+- Here's my sugar cookie icing recipe for when it is decorating time!

 - Make sure the cookies are cooled completely before decorating.